oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/hello-iot-world/README.md

 This is a simple sample you could use for a quick compiler test.

 ## What it is
-This project outputs the classic "Hello World" message along with the compiler identification string.
+This project outputs a "Hello World" message and lets users know if the Intel® C++ Compiler Classic was used to compile the code sample.

 ## Hardware requirements
 Any Intel® CPU